UNiXMIT/UNiXextend/kb/AcuTrace.md

 ### AcuToWeb Build
 You can check the build number of AcuToWeb in the following way:

+#### ATW Version 11.0.0 and later
+1. In your browser enter the URL to access the initial AcuToWeb Connection Setup screen.

+2. Click the ? icon in the top right hand side of the screen.

+3. A pop-up window displays the ATW version, including any hotfixes or patch update version.

+#### ATW Version 10.5.1 and earlier
 1. In your browser enter the URL to access the initial AcuToWeb Connection Setup screen.
 Check the box 'Enable Logging Client'.

 2. A monitor icon will appear in the top left of the browser window.
 Left click it once to make the AcuToWeb Console appear.